colossalg/Colossal-Router/README.md

 //      - Registering a closure     - via the Router::addRoute() method.        //
 //      - Registering a controller  - via the Router::addController() method.   //
 //                                                                              //
+// (The optional middleware parameters of these methods are covered in the      //
+// middleware section below.)                                                   //
+//                                                                              //
 // To register a closure the following must be specified:                       //
 //      - The HTTP method for the route.                                        //
 //      - The PCRE pattern for the route.                                       //